kbss-cvut/fta-fmea/README.md

 The data are mapped from Java objects to RDF entities via ontological mapping library JOPA and stored in a local GraphDB database.

 The database URL needs to be configured in `application.yml`.
 The repository first needs to be created.

+## API Documentation

+You can access the Swagger UI at the following URL: `http://localhost:9999/swagger-ui.html`

+The OpenAPI documentation for the API can be accessed at: `http://localhost:9999/v1/api-docs`